AlexVangelov/orientdb-multi-provider-auth/README.md

         </parameters>
     </handler>

-Or implement your authentication strategy by implementing `OAuthProviderInterface`
+Or create your authentication strategy by implementing `OAuthProviderInterface`

 \* Development stage